Say Chis Breeders and Exotic Cattery

 These canned foods are all offered here, but we find that they really like the Fancy Feast and your baby will likely come home with this canned food.
 It is in addition to their kibble and offered on the side VS mixed with the kibble.

-We do not feed our cats milk as many are lactose intolerant but we know that many are prone to, so may we recommend researching products like "CAT-SIP" CAT MILK OR WHISKAS CATMILK.
+We do not feed our cats milk as many are lactose intolerant but we know that many are prone to DO SO AS A HABIT.
+So may we recommend researching milk like products such as "CAT-SIP" CAT MILK OR WHISKAS CATMILK.
+Any real milk used, while we do not recommend milk at all, should be EVAPORATED CANNED MILK which is less likely to cause stomach upset.

 Fresh water is always available for our cats, and should be for yours as well.
 We also free feed, so there is always fresh kibble accessible to them.
 If you have any questions, as always, we are happy to help and remember that your Vet is always a good source of information and that everything we share is our opinion based on the information we've attained and our experience.